 Go forth and change this world, and do it in the name of kindness and love.

 For those of us who will, this one goes out to you."

-The mission of Bloomfield Hills High School is to empower students to become lifelong-learners and equip them with the skills needed for success in a global society.
-This mission is supported by our four cornerstones: relationships, responsibility and ownership, authenticity, and innovation.
+The mission of Bloomfield Hills High School is to empower students to become lifelong learners and equip them with the skills needed for success in a global society.
+This mission is supported by our four cornerstones: relationships, responsibility and ownership, authentic learning, and innovation.

 Go, Bloomfield Black Hawks, Break right through that line

 With your colors flying, We will cheer you all the time